-Aaron Goodman enters his seventh season as an assistant coach for the Navy men's basketball program in 2012-13.
+Aaron Goodman enters his 10th season as an assistant coach for the Navy men's basketball program in 2015-16.
+In addition to his many duties with the varsity program, Goodman oversees the Navy Basketball Development Team.

-A outstanding local recruiter with several contacts in the area, Goodman has been instrumental in landing local players.
-Three members of the Class of 2016 were high school standouts at local Washington, D.C. high schools.
+An outstanding local recruiter with several contacts in the area, Goodman has been instrumental in landing local players.
+Several members of this year's squad excelled on the hardwood locally under Goodman's primary recruiting areas.

 In 2009-10, Goodman helped the Midshipmen to a 13-17 overall record and a fourth-place finish in the Patriot League at 7-7.
 The Mids were once again near the top of the Patriot League in scoring and the Mids' three-guard attack of Chris Harris, Jordan Sugars and O.J.
 Avworo were among the highest-scoring guard trios in the country, averaging over 44 points per game between them.
 Navy finished in the top three in five different categories in the Patriot League while ranking 21st and 98th nationally in three-pointers made per game and free throw percentage, respectively.